 Now that we know what each of the elements of a SWOT analysis means, let’s take a look at how to go about creating and conducting a SWOT analysis.

 Like feature-benefit matrices, there are several ways to conduct a SWOT analysis.
 However, regardless of how you choose to structure your analysis, we need to start by asking a series of questions.
+Here is a breakdown of the questions you should seek to answer when performing your SWOT analysis.

 Let’s take our first element, Strengths, for example.
 To determine what your strengths are as an organization, you could begin by asking some of the following questions: